 You may also be experiencing sleep problems (can’t get to sleep, wake often); pounding heart; sweating; ‘pins and needles’; tummy aches, churning stomach; lightheadedness, dizziness; twitches, trembling; problems concentrating; or excessive thirst.

-Recent research has found that 1 in 10 dental practitioners have reported a current diagnosis of anxiety disorder, and around 20% reporting ever having a diagnosis of depression.
+Recent research has found that 1 in 10 dental practitioners have reported a current diagnosis of anxiety disorder, and around 20% reported ever having a diagnosis of anxiety disorder.
 It was common to take some time off work because of their anxiety disorder.

 Self-care for anxiety